arye-dov-eidelman/remember-it/README.md

 This is a tool for creating quizzes organized into chapters and tracks. they are designed to go along with a book

+I've created an app called 'remember it' to help Students remember what they've learned.
+I'm now going to explain a little how it works and give a demo.

+A school would use the app to create quizzes with multiple choice questions, organized into learning tracks and chapters.

+The idea is that each quiz would also include a few questions From previous quizzes.
+That way you don't get to the end of the year and half the curriculum is forgotten.

 ## Features

 - [x] Public tracks ***v1***